Multi-deck S17 standard. Insurance house edge calculated for 6-deck shoe. Source: Wizard of Odds, Blackjack Apprenticeship.

 - The dealer takes half your bet and removes your cards

-Some casinos use different signals — when in doubt, just tell the dealer “I want to surrender” verbally.
-They’ll handle the mechanics.
-For more on table signals and casino etiquette, see our guide.
+Some casinos use different signals โ when in doubt, just tell the dealer "I want to surrender" verbally.
+They'll handle the mechanics.
+For more on table signals, see our etiquette guide.

 Why most players don't surrender (and why they should)